ni/measurement-plugin-service-extension-example/README.md

 ### Note

-- Using the discovery service to dynamically resolve the service location is preferred over a static port number as the port number may result in a conflict and are less adaptable to changes in the network environment.
+- Using the NI Discovery Service to dynamically resolve the service location is preferred over a static port number as the port number may result in a conflict and are less adaptable to changes in the network environment.
 - Dynamic resolution of the services' port number allows services to be relocated or scaled across